BipinChoudhary/PSSqlPatch/README.md

 ### Get-SPSqlPatch
-Uses the Microsoft page https://technet.microsoft.com/en-us/library/ff803383.aspx to check for new SQL Server updates and returns it in a PSObject.
+Uses the Microsoft page https://technet.microsoft.com/en-us/library/ff803383.aspx to check for new SQL Server updates and returns it in a PSObject, with members such as Cumlative Update and Service Pack download links.

 ### Save-SPSqlPatch
 Uses the output from **Get-SPSqlPatch** to download the latest SQL Server updates and save them in a structured folder layout.
 The *DownloadDirectory* parameter is mandatory, this is where the files are downloaded to.
 User can specify the *SqlVersion* to download the patch for.
 If not specified it downloads the latest available patch for every SQL Server version.
 The folder structure it creates is;